icco/happynat.com/README.md

  * email if no posts were made today
  * javascript that finds all images in posts (and caches)
  * nice posting interface
- * year and month scopes
  * rotating front page image
  * twitter scrapper
+ * Switch to using layouts